Israr-11/MERN-Stack-Book-Web-Application/README.md

 npm install

-Note: Both for frontend and backend in the separate terminals of VS Code
+Note: npm install should be done for both for frontend and backend in the separate terminals of VS Code

 ## Step 2: Start the App